 Purity is a vital and essential part of the Dr. Clark Research Association’s manufacturing processes.
 Still, it is complex, because there are no absolutes.
 Product purity is something that has many aspects, and this company goes to great lengths to make sure their products are among the purest on the market.
-The following is a description of purity protocols by the Dr Clark Research Association.
+The following is a description of purity protocols by the owner of the Dr Clark Research Association.

 It starts with the purchasing.
 We establish long term relationships with trusted partners who provide quality products.
 We know, because we have tested.
 We also try to purchase organic materials whenever possible.